LF-VIO: A Visual-Inertial-Odometry Framework for Large Field-of-View Cameras with Negative Plane: LF-VIO: Proposed Framework

 where $r_\mathcal{B}\left(\hat{z}_{b_{k+1}}^{b_k},\chi\right)$ and $r_\mathbf{C}\left(\hat{z}_{l}^{c_j},\chi\right)$ are IMU measurement residual and camera measurement residual, respectively. $\textbf{r}_p,\textbf{H}_p$ are the prior information.

-\textbf{Visual measurement residual:} Considering that our addressed large-FoV panoramic cameras that have a negative plane, we use the unit sphere to define our visual residual.
-At this time, $\lambda_d$ represents the inverse of the distance from the unit to the feature point, and we define the visual measurement residual as:
+\textbf{Visual measurement residual:} Considering that our addressed large-FoV panoramic cameras have a negative plane, we use the unit sphere to define our visual residual.
+At this time, $\lambda_d$ represents the inverse of the distance from the unit to the feature point {and the $l$th feature is observed in the $i$th image}, and we define the visual measurement residual as:

 where $\textbf{b}_1$ and $\textbf{b}_2$ are two arbitrarily selected orthogonal bases which span the tangent plane of $\hat{\bar{\mathcal{P}}}_l^{c_j}$.
 Ceres Slover~\cite{ceres} is used to solve the nonlinear maximum posterior estimation problem.
 We use the Huber loss function to reduce the influence outliers for better system robustness.